PARC6502/docker-media-server/README.md

 - Deluge - torrent client, required for downloaders to work
 - Jackett - Torrent tracker api, required for downloaders to work

 I'm using this setup alongside a DNS server (dnsmasq).
 The DNS server allows devices inside my network to access the media server through a domain.
 Some routers will allow you to do this, and it can also be done by pihole/adguard home/other DNS based ad blockers.
+You can view my DNS server setup [here.](https://github.com/PARC6502/docker-dns-dhcp)

 ## Caveats